The Best Imperator: Rome Mods (So Far)26 Nov 2019 0

 Rarely, some mods are only found on the Paradox Forums, so head over there to find the instructions on how to install them.
 However, this may not be applicable to a game as new as Imperator.
 You can also google search large mod wikis in order to find instructions for installation.

 So let's take a look at some of what the modding community has already put forward to enhance the Imperator: Rome experience.
-These first three mods are compatible with Patch 1.1.
+These first five mods are compatible with Patch 1.2 'Cicero'.

 Perhaps it's a minor thing, but with supply consumption being one of the major determinants of how effective your long-term army prospects truly are, searching around with a pointer for just the right tooltip in the moments when you truly need it can be frustrating.